-LeWitt was pivotal in the creation of the new radical aesthetic of the 1960's that was a revolutionary contradiction to the 'Abstract Expressionism' current in the 1950's and 60's New York school.
+Sol LeWitt (1928-2007) was pivotal in the creation of the new radical aesthetic of the 1960's that was a revolutionary contradiction to the 'Abstract Expressionism' current in the 1950's and 60's New York school.
 He had no interest in inherent narrative or descriptive imagery.
 LeWitt, like no other artist of his generation, had always maintained the importance of the concept or idea and, apart from his original works on paper, the work is executed by others to clear and strict instructions.
-As one of the first coherent proponents of conceptual art with his writings, Sentences on Conceptual Art, 1969, LeWitt's work continues to be regarded and referred to by a younger generation of artists as one of the seminal investigations into 'idea' and 'concept' art.
+As one of the first coherent proponents of conceptual art with his writings, Sentences on Conceptual Art (1969), LeWitt's work continues to be regarded and referred to by a younger generation of artists as one of the seminal investigations into 'idea' and 'concept' art.
 He continued to challenge new thinking about what art can be.
 "If the artist carried through his idea and makes it into visible form, then all the steps in the process are of importance.
 The idea itself, even if not made visual, is as much a work of art as any finished product."
 Stated LeWitt in 1971.
 "All intervening steps, scribbles, sketches, drawings, failed work models, studies thoughts, conversations, are of interest.
 Those that show the thought process of the artist are sometimes more interesting than the final product."
 (LeWitt, 'Paragraphs on Conceptual Art', Artforum Vol.5, no. 10, Summer 1967, pp. 79-83)

-Sol Lewitt's most recent retrospective was organised by the San Francisco Museum of Art in 2000 and then travelled to the Museum of Contemporary Art, Chicago and the Whitney Museum of American Art., New York.
-His works are found in the most important museum collections including: Tate Modern London, the Stedelijk van Abbemuseum, Amsterdam, Musee National d'Art Moderne, Centre Georges Pompidou, Paris, Australian National Gallery, Canberra, Australia, Guggenheim Museum, the Museum of Modern Art, New York, Dia:Beacon, the National Gallery of Art, Washington DC and the Hirshhorn Museum and Sculpture Garden.
+A major retrospective of Lewitt's work was organised by the San Francisco Museum of Art in 2000 and then travelled to the Museum of Contemporary Art, Chicago, IL, USA and the Whitney Museum of American Art, New York, NY, USA.
+His works are found in the most important museum collections including: Tate Collection, London, UK; Van Abbemuseum, Eindhoven, The Netherlands; Musee National d'Art Moderne, Paris, France; Centre Georges Pompidou, Paris, France; Australian National Gallery, Canberra, Australia; Guggenheim Museum, New York, NY, USA; MoMA, New York, NY, USA; Dia:Beacon, NY, USA; National Gallery of Art, Washington DC, USA; and the Hirshhorn Museum and Sculpture Garden, Washington DC, USA.

-"Sol Lewitt also had a pivotal role for Lisson Gallery, especially in the early days.
+"Sol Lewitt had a pivotal role for Lisson Gallery, especially in the early days.
 He and I worked intensively together embarking on projects, exhibitions at the gallery and the production of work.
 I also assisted Sol in building his extraordinary collection of living artists.
 He was exemplary as a model artist in terms of his attitude, his openness, generosity and fair handedness.
-His spirit lives on with us, and is deeply embedded in the culture of the gallery."
-Nicholas Logsdail
+His spirit lives on with us, and is deeply embedded in the culture of the gallery." - Nicholas Logsdail